 Set out all of your ingredients before beginning and beat four of the eggs into a bowl until they are smooth.

-Place the water, salt, sugar and butter in a saucepan.
+Place the water, milk, salt, sugar and butter in a saucepan.
 Bring to a boil, stirring occasionally with a wooden spoon to ensure the butter is melted before the water boils.

 As soon as the water boils and the butter is melted, immediately remove the saucepan from the heat and add the flour all at once, mixing quickly.
 Return the saucepan to the stove and stir vigorously for 15-20 seconds until the mixture forms a ball around the spoon and is beginning to leave a film on the bottom of the pan.
 Remove from the heat.

 Allow the dough to cool for 5-10 minutes so that it won’t instantly cook the eggs.
 Add about 1/4 of the beaten eggs to the pan and beat them in with the wooden spoon.
 The mixture will seem lumpy and strange at first, but as you continue to beat it will become cohesive and smooth.